wp-plugins/widget-wrangler/README.txt

 == Upgrade Notice ==

-RC7 Fix for javascript not loading correctly on Sidebars page.
+RC8 Fix for javascript with WP 3.2 upgrade.
+Added option to reset all widgets on all pages.